vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App
 My first web app.
-COde files will be later.
+There will be code files when i finish this project.
+Basiclly this my Flask learning project.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo

 Fow now this app is read-only.